dhleong/ps4-waker/README.md

 for smooth operation on Windows or Linux.

 The TCP connection API is exposed via `require('ps4-waker').Socket`, and the PS4 detection as `require('ps4-waker').Detector`.
-In the future, these may be broken out into a separate library, perhaps with more features from the app, such as "on screen keyboard" simulation.
+As noted above, though, for most cases you probably should prefer the `Device` API via `require('ps4-waker').Device`.
 See the sources in the lib directory for more information on these modules.

 ### Acknowledgements